 - Why is my pre-filter blocking so quickly?

 Some processes can generate large amounts of solid particulate and dust or can produce ’sticky’ particulate, which can sometimes apparently block filters ahead of their projected service lifetime.
-In these instances, BOFA can provide application assistance from over 30 years’ of experience to offer additional inline pre-filters, cyclones or the unique Dust-Checker multi-layer bag filters to improve service life and system availability.
+In these instances, Donaldson BOFA can provide application assistance to help improve service life and system availability.

-To find out more about filters, go to the FAQs section on our website: https://www.donaldsonbofa.com/en/support/faqs/
+To find out more about filters, visit the FAQs section on our website: www.donaldsonbofa.com/resources/faq/